 - Kaczmarek JL, Musaad S, and Holscher HD.
 Time of day and eating behaviors are associated with the composition and function of the human gastrointestinal microbiota.
 American Journal of Clinical Nutrition.
 2017; 106(5):1220-31.
 DOI: 10.3945/ajcn.117.156380

-Almond, Walnut, and Whole Grain Interventions- Randomized controlled trials assessing the impact of almonds, walnuts, and whole grains on the fecal microbiota conducted in partnership with the USDA Beltsville Human Nutrition Research Center
+Almond, Walnut, Whole Grain and Broccoli Interventions- Randomized controlled trials assessing the impact of almonds, walnuts, whole grains and broccoli on the fecal microbiota conducted in partnership with the USDA Beltsville Human Nutrition Research Center

 - Holscher HD, Guetterman H, Swanson KS, An R, Matthan NR, Lichtenstein AH, Novoty JA, Baer DJ.
 Walnut consumption alters the gastrointestinal microbiota, microbial-derived secondary bile acids, and health markers in healthy adults: a randomized controlled trial.
 Journal of Nutrition.
 2018 DOI: 10.1093/jn/nxy004